Concept Drift and Long-Tailed Distribution in Fine-Grained Visual Categorization: Benchmark and Method: Experiments

 \subsection{The Challenge of CDLT}

 We first compare the basic deep models and the selected FGVC methods on CDLT to demonstrate the challenge of the proposed dataset.
-The results are listed in Table \ref{Results} in which top-1/top-5 accuracies are computed for each model.
+The results are listed in Table \ref{Results} in which top-1 accuracy is computed for each model.
 To make a reference of the performance, we evaluate all the selected models on CUB~\cite{wah2011caltech}, which is widely used in FGVC.
-As seen from the table, VGG-16/19 fail to provide reliable classification results as expected.
-The performances of ResNet-50/101 are similar to that of Inception-v4 on both datasets, owing to the large numbers of model parameters.
-MobileNet-v2 produces the best performance among the basic classification models, due to the elaborated architecture that has an improved representation capability.

-Among the FGVC methods, B-CNN is a bad performer possibly because of the simple utilization of the discriminative features.
+As seen from the table, among the FGVC methods, B-CNN is a bad performer possibly because of the simple utilization of the discriminative features.
 HBP enhances the representation capability of bilinear pooling by incorporating multiple cross-layer bilinear features, thus achieving improved performance.
 The performance limitation of MOMN is due to the involvement of a complex optimization method which jointly optimizes three non-smooth constraints with different convex properties.
 The constraints may hinder the fitting procedure of MOMN on our dataset.
 The NTS-Net with ResNet-50, which considers the interview discriminant information, is the best performer among all the competitors.
-The orders of the performances of all the competitors on CDLT are mostly consistent with that on the CUB-200-2011 dataset, which validates the data effectiveness of CDLT.
-Moreover, the performance of the model on CDLT is lower than the corresponding case on CUB-200-2011, demonstrating that CDLT brings a challenging classification task.
+In contrast, our method achieves the best results, which can be attributed to the effective data augmentation that enables the model to learn the target features more comprehensively.
+The orders of the performances of all the competitors on CDLT are mostly consistent with that on the CUB dataset, which validates the data effectiveness of CDLT.
+Moreover, the performance of the model on CDLT is lower than the corresponding case on CUB, demonstrating that CDLT brings a challenging classification task.